booch/presentations/proposals/RailsConf/2014/Alternatives to ActiveRecord.md

 While gathering research for a version of this presentation for my local Ruby users group, I found that Sequel is a great alternative that's definitely worth considering.
-I plan to try it out on my next side project.
+I'm planning to try it out on my next side project.